top of page

 IN THEIR WORDS

 “My prayer experience gives me a very calming effect.
-When I go [to synagogue], I feel peaceful, and I guess because I’ve been going so often, it’s a feeling that God is there, and I feel that.
-The praying is not really what brings me there.
-It’s the feeling that my thoughts [are enough], and I don’t have to express myself verbally.
-I can use my mind to reach out to God, and the atmosphere makes me feel peaceful.”
+When I go [to synagogue], I feel peaceful, and I guess because I’ve been going so often, it’s a feeling that God is there, and I feel that.”

 Beth Ann, 81, retired salesclerk, American, Conservative Jew